aanshu11/aanshu11/README.md

  ## About Me : :loudspeaker:  :sparkles:

-:chart_with_upwards_trend: Transition in Data Science  since June 2021
+:chart_with_upwards_trend: Transition in Data Domain

  * :desktop_computer:  I am an aspiring data scientist who is in search of opportunities that promote creative thinking and innovation.
  * :bar_chart: I believe data always tells us something of which we did not knew before.
  * :snake: I am currently learning tools  Python, SQL and Tableau .
-My personal interest lies in Data analysis and Machine Learning(Though I am beginner in it) .
+My personal interest lies in Data analysis and Machine Learning .
  * :handshake: Looking for opportunities to collaborate on projects and grow myself professionally.
  * Feel free to reach to me about data analysis, data visualization, machine learning, statistcs ans sql.
  * :zap: Loves -  	:books: Reading Books, :hugs: Spiritual Conversations, :lotus_position: Yoga , :chocolate_bar:.